 From April 2019, the BMA’s GP committee and NHS England have agreed a DES (Directed Enhanced Service) to fund and support, individual GP practices to establish/ join PCNs covering populations of between 30,000 to 50,000 in England.

-The BMA have created a handbook which provides advice and offers options to groups of practices looking to establish a PCN
+The BMA have created a handbook which provides advice and offers options to groups of practices looking to establish a PCN and it has been fully revised following the 2020/21 contract agreement.

 Guidance Material for the 15th May Submission